-Most of preexisting methodological approaches in urban development studies consider certain socially bounded explanations like the dichotomies of importance-influence, impact-priority, power-interest, support-opposition, and constructive-destructive attitude as self-containing explanatory categories for mapping actor and stakeholder engagement in the social realm (?).
-However, ANT approach starts from the other end, flattening the social unity of all human and non-human actors.
-Only afterwards, generating networks in themselves contain the information upon the social world.
-In this manner, the ground-up ANT analysis performed herein provides the answers on how urban decision-making is processed in Savamala and enables an argumentation on why mentioned social dichotomies are still at stake in post-socialist neighbourhoods.
+Most of the preexisting methodological approaches in urban development studies consider certain socially bounded explanations such as the dichotomies of importance-influence, impact-priority, power-interest, support-opposition, and constructive-destructive attitude as self-containing explanatory categories for mapping actor and stakeholder engagement in the social realm (?).
+However, the ANT approach starts from the other end, flattening the social unity of all human and non-human actors.
+Only afterwards, do the generating networks in themselves contain information on the social world.
+In this manner, the ground-up ANT analysis performed herein provides the answers on how urban decision-making is processed in Savamala and enables an argumentation for why these social dichotomies are still at stake in post-socialist neighbourhoods.

-Table 5 incorporates the listing of many actors (vertical and horizontal), the reference to space in Savamala and their distribution through the morphology of urban decision
+Table 5 incorporates the listing of many actors (vertical and horizontal), in the reference to space in Savamala and their distribution through the morphology of urban decision

 making (columns).
-Through the table, the main agency of action is associated with the actors of urban regulatory framework (rows).
+Through the table, the main agency of action is associated with the actors of the urban regulatory framework (rows).
 Moreover, their interconnections with other actors through urban decision-making layers are also characterized by the social effects they produce within these actor-networks (political, economic and cultural aspects: 1-22).

 Biased Regulatory framework

 The most obvious and even self-evident factor of local urban planning is contained within the agency of regulatory framework actors.
 However, a significant space fragmentation in their approach must be admitted.
-Namely, their interest and action are almost exclusively oriented towards the highly-attractive waterfront area, without taking into consideration potential and development status of already established civil and cultural agency in the upper Savamala.
+Namely, their interest and action are almost exclusively oriented towards the highly-attractive waterfront area, without taking into consideration the potential and development status of the already established civil and cultural agency in the upper Savamala.

-As Vujosevic (2012) states - urban decision-making in Serbia in general is rather the combination of crisis-management, supporting privatization, market-oriented and project- led conduct of technical issues than critical overview of local factors and global methodological shifts in planning and the acknowledgment of stakeholder collaboration and strategic governance.
-While 2003 Planning and Construction Act as well as 2009 General Plan of Belgrade 2021 show an improvement in terms of strategic approach to urban development, their loose connection to implementation networks produce certain regulatory gaps when it comes to public administration and city planning authorities.
+As Vujosevic (2012) states - urban decision-making in Serbia in general is rather the combination of crisis-management, supporting privatization, the market-oriented and project- led conduct of technical issues than a critical overview of local factors and global methodological shifts in planning and the acknowledgment of stakeholder collaboration and strategic governance.
+While the 2003 Planning and Construction Act, as well as the 2009 General Plan of Belgrade 2021 show an improvement in terms of a strategic approach to urban development, their loose connection to implementation networks produce certain regulatory gaps when it comes to public administration and city planning authorities.

-As more than one informant explained the situation - city planning authorities are used to approach urban planning as a procedure embedded in the legal framework, so that any less deterministic attempt ends up either in perpetual adaptations of legal documents and technical documentation or in arbitrary decisions on priorities and projects.
-In this case, most of urban planners and public representatives do not show enough vigor, interest and professional necessity to expand their knowledge over new global trends in planning and radically changed circumstances of transition.
+As more than one informant explained the situation - city planning authorities are used to approaching urban planning as a procedure embedded in the legal framework, so that any less deterministic attempt ends up either in perpetual adaptations of legal documents and technical documentation or in arbitrary decisions on priorities and projects.
+In this case, most urban planners and public representatives have not shown enough vigor, interest and professional necessity to expand their knowledge over new global trends in planning and the radically changed circumstances of transition.

-From the institutional perspective the sole solution is seen in the hyper production of policy agendas and technical documentation and their constant revisions without concrete and operational implementation mechanisms.18 According to the elaboration of decision- making amenability through urban assemblages networks, urban regulatory framework in Serbia does not hold any effective means of control and verification.
-By confronting internal and external networks of the actors engaged in control and verification assemblages, it may be concluded that they do not go beyond mere institutional formalizations which are either not applied in reality or their application is rather bogus/phony/artificial.
+From the institutional perspective, the sole solution is seen in the hyper production of policy agendas and technical documentation and their constant revisions without concrete and operational implementation mechanisms.18 According to the elaboration of decision- making amenability through urban assemblages networks, the urban regulatory framework in Serbia does not hold any effective means of control and verification.
+By confronting internal and external networks of the actors engaged in control and verification assemblages, it may be concluded that they do not go beyond mere institutional formalizations, which are either not applied in reality or their application is rather bogus/phony/artificial.